webcodesk/wcd-todo-tutorial-demo/src/usr/README.md

 In Webcodesk you can see how each component behaves individually (like in the famous **Storybook**).

-Open any directory and just click on the name of any component.
+Open any directory and click on the name of any component.
-A tab should appear in front of you in the central area of the screen, where you can see how the component should look and feel.
+A tab should appear in front of you in the central area of the screen, where you can see the component look and feel.

 Here you can play with the component - change its properties, or click to see the corresponding events occurring.
 In addition, you can also read the component specification, describing its properties and the purpose.